Bohol: Seaports

 Port of Tubigon, the busiest among the smaller ports, offers more than ten daily round trips plying the Cebu-Bohol route, including fast-craft and roll-on/roll-off.
 Catagbacan Port in Loon serves the roll-on roll-off services between to Argao and Sibonga in Cebu.
 Port of Jagna offers service between Bohol to Opol, Cagayan de Oro, Camiguin (Balbagon and Benoni), and Nasipit with (with roll-on/roll-off) routes.

-The port of Ubay is the province's gateway to Eastern Visayas which offers service round trips to Bato, Hilongos, and Maasin City.
+The port of Ubay is the province's gateway to Eastern Visayas which offers round trips to Bato, Hilongos, and Maasin City.
 It also offers daily round trips to Cebu City.
-The second port of Ubay, the Tapal Wharf, located in barangay Tapal, caters the daily President Carlos P. Garcia-Bohol mainland routes.
+The second port of Ubay, the Tapal Wharf, located in barangay Tapal, caters for the daily President Carlos P. Garcia-Bohol mainland routes.

-The ports of Buenavista, Clarin, Getafe, and Talibon also offers daily round trips to Cebu.
+The ports of Buenavista, Clarin, Getafe, and Talibon also offer daily round trips to Cebu.
 Other known commercial passenger seaports are located in Baclayon, Buen Unido, and Pres.
 Carlos P. Garcia.